apache/tvm/docs/dev/relay_add_op.rst

 6. Creating a Relay Call Node and Exposing a Python Hook
 --------------------------------------------------------
+We now have a working operation and now just need to properly call it via a Relay Call Node.
 This step requires simply writing a function that takes the arguments to the operator (as Relay expressions) and returning a call node to the operator (i.e., the node that should be placed into the Relay AST where the call to the